-- ^QThis person may request a hearing for you and represent you at the hearing - ^QYou must give this person written permission to represent you.
+- ^QThis person can be anyone you choose - ^QYou must give this person written permission to represent you.
 You will be asked to write and sign a note or letter saying this person has your permission to represent you.
-Please note: if you want your service provider to appeal on your behalf, you will need to give them written permission

-- Q If the person representing you is your legal guardian, you may be asked to provide a copy of the court order naming this person as your guardian - ^QYou do not need any written permission if this person is your spouse or attorney
+Please note: if you want your service provider to appeal on your behalf, you will need to give them written permission - ^Q If the person representing you is your legal guardian, you may be asked to provide a copy of the court order naming this person as your guardian - ^QYou do not need any written permission if this person is your spouse or attorney